Starfish-develop/Starfish/README.md

 # Before the 1.0 paper release

+1. Test the new libraries to make sure the pre-convolved spectra actually work
+2. Transfer the covariance kernels to velocity space
+3. Remove the h in the line kernel

+4. How should Chebyshev polynomials work in the presence of masked pixels?

 ## get spectral libraries (BTSettl, PHOENIX, Kurucz) in the right form

 * test the grid reader for the BTSettl models

 * warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

 ## Read SPEX data into DataSpectrum